-Amy Zegart is the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution and professor, by courtesy, of political science at Stanford University.
-She also chairs Stanford's Artificial Intelligence and International Security Steering Committee.
+Amy Zegart is the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution and professor of political science (by courtesy) at Stanford University.
+She is also a senior fellow at Stanford's Institute for Human-Centered Artificial Intelligence and at its Freeman Spogli Institute for International Studies.
 The author of five books, she specializes in US intelligence, emerging technologies and national security, grand strategy, and global political risk management.
-She received her PhD in political science from Stanford University.